 - what certifications do you need to sell your product?

 - what type of testing or trials are necessary?

 - what intellectual property is most important to pursue?

-Additionally, think of Stage 1 like a three month ‘startup probation’.
+Additionally, think of Stage 1 like a three-month‘ startup probation’.
 The Velocity program is not suitable for every startup (and vice-versa).
-This period of time allows both yourself and Velocity to ensure there is a good fit with the program and the community of other startups.
+This period of time allows both yourself and Velocity to ensure there is a good fit for the program and the community of other startups.